 “Thought you’d never ask”, said Pete.
 He was feeling quite smug as he continued; “Picture the scene, there we are at our inaugural shindig, the anticipation palpable.
 The lights dim, there’s a roll of the drums, a spotlight bursts into life revealing a huge cake.
 Suddenly a naked Playmate bursts out of the cake with a banner stretched across her wobbly bits proclaiming – ‘Welcome to the Rambunctious Order of Bacchus’ ”.

-Originally published in ‘Parrots, Witches and Call Centres’, a collection of short stories.
+Originally published in ‘Parrots, Witches and Call Centres’.